-5 top tips to keep your gut bugs working for you and keep your immune system super chilled.
+5 top tips to keep your gut bugs working for you and keep your immune system in great shape.

 Whether your focus is on wellness and peak performance or prevention and alleviation of symptoms, we are now discovering that the health of our Gastrointestinal (GI) microbiome is crucial for our vitality and wellbeing.

 The classical components of inflammation include heat, redness and pain and loss of function.
 If you’ve ever scratched your hand or cut your knee you will have experienced this process first hand.

 The inflammatory response is our body’s first response.
 Just like the emergency services, inflammation is the first on the scene of an attack.

 The fire within - when Inflammation lasts too long